-The Simplicity of the Aegean Cuisine of Turkey
+The Aegean Cuisine of Turkey

 Turkey is one of the most unique countries in the world, just because the seven geographical regions stretching from the east to the west, tap into three different climate zones, enabling the country to be entirely self-efficient in growing food.
 So, anyone travelling around Turkey finds themselves on an adventure of various tastes while tucking into regional recipes stemming back for many generations.